varbrad/mindb/docs/Collection.md

 // [ { _id: 'id9', value: 9 }, { _id: 'id8', value: 8 } ]
 ````

-The query system and what it can do is explained in much more detail here.
+The query system and what it can do is explained in much more detail in the [Query documentation page](./Query.md)

 ## Remove
 Allows for data to be deleted from the collection.